-At a friend’s wedding, Helen meets Popaul (Yanne), an ex-soldier with combat honors from Algeria and Indo-China, who has returned to his hometown and the family trade of butchery.
-The two are attracted to each other, but Helene is reluctant to get involved…
+At a friend’s wedding, Hélène meets Popaul, an ex-soldier with combat honors from Algeria and Indo-China, who has returned to his hometown and the family trade of butchery.
+The two are attracted to each other, but Hélène is reluctant to get involved…

 This film is not currently playing on MUBI but 30 other great films are.
 See what’s now showing

 The school/Hélène's residence an ominous, doom-laden castle upon which a monster infringes, much of the film a sincere celebration of the strange exuberance of human behavior.
 A far more restrained form than that in LA RAPTURE from the same year, a climactic fever-dream thru dark, portentous roads where THIS man & THIS woman achieve an unexplainable realization of meaning between each other.
 The two leads are sacred.